-With its pitches such as "we're here to help", you could be forgiven for thinking that one of the benefits of PayPal's Buyer Protection is that the dispute process is easier than pursuing a chargeback, but it may not be the case.
+With the pitch "we're here to help", you could be forgiven for thinking that one of the benefits of PayPal's Buyer Protection is that the dispute process is easier than pursuing a chargeback, but that may not be the case.

 "I could not achieve this," Luisa told CHOICE.
 While PayPal did eventually refund Luisa's money, it was only after intervention from CHOICE.

 PayPal's fine print says that it may not find in your favour if the seller can present a proof of shipment, even if you didn't receive the item.
 However, if a purchase just doesn't show up, it's pretty hard to actually prove that.
 If you pursue a chargeback, card schemes tend to put the onus on the seller to prove you received the item by asking them to provide compelling evidence such as a signature on delivery (unless you've waived that right).

 Credit card chargeback rights may be broader than the PayPal Buyer Protection policy.

 How do you make a claim for Buyer Protection?